The Hot Mess of AI: How Does Misalignment Scale With Model Intelligence and Task Complexity?

 \subsection{The Relation Between Reasoning Length, Action Length and Incoherence}

 \quoteit{The longer models spend reasoning and taking actions, the more incoherent they become.}

 \looseness-1 \textbf{Sorting by reasoning \& action length.} We begin with a key experimental observation.
-Fig.~\ref{fig:incoherence_reasoning_length} shows all setups with reasoning tokens (or actions for \swe{}, optimization steps for the synthetic setting) on the x-axis and incoherence or variance on the y-axis.
-For \Cref{fig:fig_2_gpqa,fig:fig_2_swebench,fig:fig_2_mwe}, lines show different question sets across and within models, obtained by sorting by average length and grouping into equal buckets, with incoherence computed per group.
+Fig.~\ref{fig:incoherence_reasoning_length} shows all setups with reasoning tokens (or actions for \swe{}, optimization steps for the synthetic setting) on the x-axis and error-incoherence or variance on the y-axis.
+For \Cref{fig:fig_2_gpqa,fig:fig_2_swebench,fig:fig_2_mwe}, lines show different question sets across and within models, obtained by sorting by average length and grouping into equal buckets, with error-incoherence computed per group.

-\looseness-1 Across all conditions, longer reasoning and action sequences increase incoherence or variance.
-For \gpqa{}, incoherence increases with different slopes per model family (and reasoning length distributions); notably, for \qwen{}, incoherence levels and slopes are nearly identical across all sizes, even though larger models perform better (cf. \Cref{fig:gpqa_qwen3_accuracy}).
+\looseness-1 Across all conditions, longer reasoning and action sequences increase error-incoherence.
+For \gpqa{}, it increases with different slopes per model family (and reasoning length distributions); notably, for \qwen{}, incoherence levels and slopes are nearly identical across all sizes, even though larger models perform better (cf. \Cref{fig:gpqa_qwen3_accuracy}).
 Similar patterns appear for frontier models on MWE.
-For \swe{}, both baseline incoherence and slopes vary: \omini4 shows higher baseline incoherence but smaller slope; \omini3 has the largest slope but lowest baseline incoherence.
+For \swe{}, both baseline error-incoherence and slopes vary: \omini4 shows higher baseline incoherence but smaller slope; \omini3 has the largest slope but lowest baseline incoherence.

 \looseness-1 \textbf{Example analysis.} To illustrate, we provide real experimental transcripts in Fig.~\ref{fig:speech_bubbles}.
-The example shows \sonnet{} responding differently with nearly every sample to a disconnection question, displaying high incoherence.
+The example shows \sonnet{} responding differently with nearly every sample to a disconnection question, displaying high error-incoherence.
 This connects to open-ended MWE results in Fig.~\ref{fig:fig_2_mwe}, where embedding variance correlates strongly with average reasoning length, and bias is not well-defined.
-We provide additional insight on incoherence through absolute answer change rates in Appx.~\ref{appx:more_results_answer_changes}, and all open-ended MWE plots in Fig.~\ref{fig:model_written_evals_embeddings_all}.
+We provide additional insight on error-incoherence through absolute answer change rates in Appx.~\ref{appx:more_results_answer_changes}, and all open-ended MWE plots in Fig.~\ref{fig:model_written_evals_embeddings_all}.